-- There is a growing issue of vape usage in schools, with nearly 10% of under 18-year-olds having experience of vapes. - while vaping is considered less harmful to health than smoking cigarettes, some vapes have levels of chemicals which are higher than in cigarettes and may contain heavy metals such as lead, chrome, nickel (neurotoxins, allergens which impair brain development) and other compounds such as carbonyls which are mildly carcinogenic. - currently untaxed, vapes are a cheap alternative to cigarettes.
-The UK market is growing strongly and is valued at some £250m.
+There is a growing issue of vape usage in schools, with nearly 10% of under 18-year-olds having experience of vapes.

-Council calls for a total ban on disposable vapes in 2024, and notes that with France rolling out a ban this month and an EU-wide ban proposed in 2026 there is a risk that as other markets close, disposable vapes will flood the UK.
+- WWhile vaping is considered less harmful to health than smoking cigarettes, some vapes have levels of chemicals which are higher than in cigarettes and may contain heavy metals such as lead, chrome, nickel (neurotoxins, allergens which impair brain development) and other compounds such as carbonyls which are mildly carcinogenic. - Ealing's Labour Council has recently been awarded funding for a project titled 'Trading Standards initiative to tackle underage vapes use and availability of illicit tobacco products.'
+This will set out to reduce the prevalence of smoking and vaping and clamp down on illicit usage and is due to be launched in 2024. - Ceurrently untaxed, vapes are a cheap alternative to cigarettes.
+The UK market is growing strongly and is valued at some £250m. - Ealing Council Trading Standards officers have seized over 40,000 illicit vapes since 2021. - Labour's Shadow Health Secretary has committed to action against the industry in Government usage andCouncil calls for a total ban on disposable vapes in 2024_and notes that with France rolling out a ban this month and an EU-wide ban proposed in 2026 there is a risk that as other markets close, disposable vapes will flood the UK.
+The Council resolves instructs the Chief Executive to write to the Secretary of State for Health in support of the Local Government Association's position on banning disposable vapes.calling for legislation to implement this ban.

-The Council instructs the Chief Executive to write to the Secretary of State for Health calling for legislation to implement this ban.
+The Council will build on the existing work it has already done to tackle disposable vape

-Council endorses the action of Regulatory Services in seizing vapes containing illegally large numbers of doses and resolves to use all applicable regulatory powers to prevent harm from vapes including but not limited to mandatory age-of-sale signage combined with test purchases.
+The Council endorses resolves to continue the ongoing good work from officers and members the action of Regulatory Services in seizing vapes containing illegally large numbers of doses and resolves to use all applicable regulatory powers to prevent harm from vapes including but not limited to mandatory age-of-sale signage combined with test purchases.
 Further Council shall investigate what is possible within the Licensing regime to require that premises making new licensing applications and licensed premises being reviewed do not sell disposable vapes, which are counter to the licensing objectives of public safety and the protection of children from harm.
+The Council resolves to continue to instruct Regulatory Services and officers to clamp down on illicit tobacco products and vapes.